nwrx/nano/packages/sdk/README.md

 # Maestrau - SDK

-The Maestrau SDK is a collection of utilities and tools that helps developers integrate Maestrau chains within their applications.
+The Maestrau SDK is a collection of utilities and tools that helps developers integrate Maestrau workflows within their applications.
 It is designed to be a lightweight and easy-to-use and type-safe library that wraps API calls to a Maestrau instance with a simple interface.

 ## Installation